More kids in Payatas are flocking to the study hall in St. Benedict built by The MEALenium Project because of their new teaching tool – Lego.

 Figures and other toys also help in students’ storytelling skills, as well as idea and story creation.
 The volunteer tutors have noted that the students are fond of creating robots, cars, houses, which they create stories with.

-The new study hall in St. Benedict, Payatas can sit up to 30 children comfortably.
-Donated books range from Math, Science, Reading to English, the same subjects that these children need to improve on, according to their teachers.
-A computer with internet access is also made available for research questions that these children may have.
+The study hall in St. Benedict, Payatas has been opened since August 2017.
+The hall can sit up to 30 children and it is equipped with books from different subjects, ranging from Math, Science, and English.
+A computer with internet access is also available for the children for research purposes.

-The Mealenium Project is an initiative by Philip Sebastian “Basti” Belmonte and Joshua Emmanuel Tan who have since partnered with schools and stakeholders in making sure that every school child in Payatas is well-fed so that he or she can attend school without worrying about having no “baon.”
-Nutritious meals are prepared by the mothers of these students, who also learn about budgeting and the importance of feeding their children the right kinds of food.
+The project was started by two millennials – Philip Sebastian “Basti” Belmonte and Joshua Emmanuel Tan who have since partnered with schools and stakeholders in making sure that every school child in Payatas is well-fed and can study well while having fun. #